Dear readers, it’s time I made a confession. You need to know The Real Me™. I’ve been hiding myself for too long.

 It’s true.
 Every year around Halloween I go watch a live theatrical performance of George Romero’s Night of the Living Dead.
 I’ve met Max Brooks twice and both times he declined my marriage proposal.
 Same goes for Mila Jovovich.
 I finished The Last of Us in forty-eight hours.
 Zombieland is my favorite family-friendly, feel-good buddy comedy.
 I attend my city’s annual Zombie Crawl religiously.

 I pride myself on having read the entire canon of zombie literature.
-Yes, even the one about zombies on the Titanic.
-Even the one where a zombie gets elected president.
+Including the one about zombies on the Titanic.
+And the one where a zombie gets elected president.
 Even the one where a high school football team is reanimated as zombies just in time to win the state championship.
-Even the one where zombies played a pivotal role in the formation of ancient Israel.
+Also the one where zombies played a pivotal role in the formation of ancient Israel.
 And yes, even the YA romance trilogy (no, the other one).
 I read Warm Bodies before it was published.

 Having lived for years with this unhealthy obsession with zombies, you would naturally think that I would’ve learned something by now (besides the double-tap rule and how to steel yourself for mercy-killing a loved one, of course).